How to Start a Sport Club

-- The club must be financially self-reliant and continue to operate this way for one semester.
+- The club must be financially self-reliant and continue to operate this way for one academic year.

 - Other programs offered elsewhere on campus must not currently meet the students’ interest and needs.

-- YOU MUST BE A STUDENT ORGANIZATION FOR AT LEAST ONE SEMESTER BEFORE APPLYING TO JOIN THE SPORT CLUBS FEDERATION.
+- YOU MUST BE A STUDENT ORGANIZATION FOR AT LEAST ONE ACADEMIC YEAR BEFORE APPLYING TO JOIN THE SPORT CLUBS PROGRAM.